 RHV - SSH transfer rate drops after some time

 SSH transfer rate may drop in some environments when used intensively over a longer time.

 If possible and when the network used for transfers is trusted, please use the netcat option to transfer files outside of the SSH channel

 AWS EC2 - AMIs left in the account

-For AWS EC2 some instances require original base image to be restored - this is especially true for Windows-based clients where license relates to the original disk image.
-If image is not left, vProtect can only restore such guests by creating new one from the new image (as a root device) that is available and attach data volumes.
+For AWS EC2 some instances require the original base image to be restored - this is especially true for Windows-based clients where license relates to the original disk image.
+If an image is not left, vProtect can only restore such guests by creating a new one from the new image (as a root device) that is available and attach data volumes.
 AMIs are kept as long as the particular backup is going to use them and will be removed together.

-For such guests we recommend to enable Windows (or Linux) image required option in your Hypervisor Manager details
+For such guests, we recommend to enable Windows (or Linux) image required option in your Hypervisor Manager details

 AWS additional costs